10 Oakes Ave S

 Burn Permit Service

 Open burning, defined as a fire larger than 48 inches in diameter for the purpose of burning debris or clearing fields for personal or agricultural purposes, requires a permit within Carbon County.
 The County uses burnpermits.com to issue and activate permits.
 You must first setup an account and define your burn locations and then activate the permit for the day you intend to burn.
+A burn permit costs $5.00 and is good for the calendar year.
+Permits must be renewed annually after the 1st of the year.

 Purchase or Activate a Burn Permit